Educational Games in the Classroom

 Need For Educational Games In The Classroom

 Contrary to my prior opinion and prejudice, educational games do have a place in today's classrooms.
 Most students expect to be entertained in class, and they want learning to be an enjoyable experience.
 The key to effective use of games in the classroom is making them educational so that they meet your learning objectives.
 If a game is fun and organized well, students will be able to work together in an enjoyable competitive atmosphere to review topics already introduced in class.
-In this article I will introduce two educational games which I have used effectively in my EFL and ESL classrooms.
+In this article, I will introduce two educational games which I have used effectively in my EFL classrooms in Thailand.

 Fun Educational Games For The Classroom